velocirraptor23/Decoding-efficacy-and-resistance-space-at-a-drug-binding-site-/README.md

 c) We made a prediction for EVO2 Scores using a colab platform.
 For running Evo2 prediction we deployed a notebook guidance but you may need to install packages depending of your enviroment.
-For further questions, please visit. https://github.com/ArcInstitute/evo2.git -Python version 3.12.11
+For further questions, please visit. https://github.com/ArcInstitute/evo2.git.
+(Python version 3.12.11)

 We first made all nucleotides that encode the protein and we mutate each codon.
 Then we substracted the scores for each mutant and normalized from 0 to 1 with specific cutoffs (see paper details).
 Full colab notebook is provided in Evo2_colab folder.
 Collected results were plotted following a notebook example in Notebooks folder, Figure 7.
 In notebook 7 we also conmbined MMGBSA/Calculations with Evo2 scores to get the final heatmaps.